Get in touch

 Maintenance – you will also need to provide evidence of at least £945 available to you.

-How can NA Law help?
+How Can NA Law Solicitors Help?

-As a specialist immigration law firm, we can help answer your queries about the start-up visa or the innovator visa, whether it is an initial application or switching from the Tier 1 Graduate Entrepreneur visa.
-Applying for a start-up visa is a big decision to make as it is both time consuming and highly complex.
+As a specialist immigration law firm, we can help answer your queries about the Start-up visa or the Innovator visa, whether it is an initial application or switching from the Tier 1 Graduate Entrepreneur visa.
+Applying for a Start-up visa is a big decision to make as it is both time consuming and highly complex.